John-McPherson/Python-Essentials-Portfolio-Project/README.md

 ### **Low Stock Warning**
  * The application will prompt the user when stocks of an item are running low.

+### **Data Validation**
+ * The application validates all information to ensure that the correct data is being passed to it.
+If incorrect data is passed to it will tell the user what the issue is and how they can resolve it.

+ ### **Set Up**
+ * If there are no books inputed in the spreadsheet the program will run a set up function prompting the user to add their comics to the program.

+ ## **Features left to implement**

 ### **Automatic Reordering**
 * The application should offer the user the option to automatically send an email to the printer to order a restock of a book.
 This email should include:
 	* The restock amount.
 	* The date of the last reprint.

-### **Data Validation**
- * The application validates all information to ensure that the correct data is being passed to it.
-If incorrect data is passed to it will tell the user what the issue is and how they can resolve it.

 ## **Technologies Used**